 What types of insurance are involved?
 Does this include health and life insurance?

-The multicampus relationship will provide personal auto, homeowners and renters insurance products to faculty, staff, alumni and students at the Berkeley, Davis and San Diego campuses.
+The multicampus relationship will provide personal auto, homeowners and renters insurance products to members of the University of Californi.

 The relationship does not include coverage for institutional insurance products, including general liability, employment practices liability, property, health, dental, vision, cyber, or worker’s compensation insurance